Blake Dean (Home and Away): Storylines

 When Alan Stone (Philip Hinton) takes over as deputy principal, Blake clashes with him.
 Blake and Karen point out one of Stone's mistakes and he begins a campaign against them.
 Stone exceeds his authority and canes Blake across his hands in front of his peers.
 The class are shocked but caning is legal, although the incident prompts Donald to stipulate it is not to be used at Summer Bay High anymore.
 Blake exacts revenge by taking the wheels of Stone's car and raising it on bricks, which causes his car to be damaged as well as Donald's.
 The final straw comes when Stone grabs Karen in class and Blake steps in to defend his sister and pushes Stone away from her, causing him to fall.
 Stone complains to Donald but is transferred.
 Blake begins beating himself up emotionally and his mood swings worry Alf, Ailsa and Grant.
 He confesses that he blames himself for his mother's death from cancer and feels the stress of his time in juvenile detention for car theft caused the cancer.
 Ailsa and Steven Matheson (Adam Willits) assure Blake that he is not to blame for his mother's death.
 Patricia Coleman (Pam Western), Blake's new teacher and a former nun, also counsels him.

 Blake and Sophie begin dating, their first date is ruined when they have to look after Sally and they are later caught kissing on a school trip.
-While Blake is on detention, Sophie and Haydn Ross (Andrew Hill) take the lead roles in the school's production of Romeo and Juliet.
+While Blake is on detention, Sophie and Haydn take the lead roles in the school's production of Romeo and Juliet.
 Blake does not like Haydn and is annoyed when he catches Sophie kissing him for real.
 Blake punches Haydn, ending his relationship with Sophie.
 Sophie and Karen force Blake and Haydn to bond and they later buy a car from school caretaker Kenny Gibbs (David Field): The car has numerous faults but they restore it together.
 Blake tries to forget about Sophie by dating Rachel Webb (Beth Champion).
 However, when Blake reports Rachel's brother Josh (Eric Mitsak), for drug dealing, Josh seeks revenge on him.
 Rachel also reports Josh when he tries to frame Adam, who protected Blake from him, for robbery.
 She and her mother Gerry (Julie Godfrey) decide to leave Summer Bay.
 Josh is later released from prison and claims to be a reformed character.
 Blake and Adam accompany Josh on a camping trip, but they discover he is planning to murder them.
 They overpower Josh and he flees the area.